nathancarter/weblurch/doc-src/plan.md

 ## Experimenting with auto-bubbling

- * Extend the Groups Plugin with a handler called `visibleGroups`, which, if it exists, will be called from line 1433 of
-   [that file](groupsplugin.litcoffee), to add more groups that should be drawn at any given time.
-Test by showing/hiding the first group in the document every 1 second.
  * Create a class `ProtoGroup`.
 Its constructor takes as input any Range in the document, and the constructed object can answer basic questions about itself as if it were a group.
 Most importantly, it must be able to